Azure/azure-kusto-labs/kafka-integration/distributed-mode/confluent-kafka/README.md

 # 2. Pre-requisites

-This lab required the foundational resources provisioned, as detailed [here.](../common/README.md)
+- This lab requires the foundational resources provisioned, as detailed [here.](../common/README.md)
+- It also needs some utilities installed as detailed [here.](../common/README.md)

 # 3. Provision an Azure Kubernetes Service cluster
 The Azure Kubernetes Cluster (AKS) will serve as the underlying infrastructure for Kafka.
 Details for provisioning are [here.](create-aks.md)